 A physiotherapist will be able to draw up an individually tailored exercise plan for you.
 This will keep you active, minimise pain and help prevent any further damage to your back.

 Osteopathy and chiropractic

-Some people choose to try osteopathy or to see a chiropractor.
+Some people choose to try osteopathy or see a chiropractor.
 Both types of therapy are used to treat back pain.

 You may be prescribed a number of different medicines to help ease any painful symptoms of a slipped disc.
-These are outlined below.